rakutentech/android-buildconfig/README.md

 ## Versions <a name="versions"></a>
 ### 1.1.0 (in progress)
 * Add doclava javadoc generation
+* Quality/Checkstyl: Change checkstyle severity from `warning` to `error` so that non-compliant code fails the build (can still be disabled with `ignoreFailues` flag in quality task extensions)

 ### 1.0.0 (2017-12-26)
 * Add semantic versioning & documentation guidelines